Tenrys/csgo_richpresence/README.md

 # Planned

-- Support for other operating systems?
+- More support for other operating systems?
-- Tray icon for silent mode
-- Notification that the program works on silent mode
+- Avoid using more than one tray icon (currently win10toaster creates an extra for every notificaton)